othman56/othman56/README.md

 ---

+📫**Contact me:** hassanusman5667@gmail.com
-📫 Feel free to connect or collaborate on projects — I’m always eager to grow and contribute.
+Feel free to connect or collaborate on projects — I’m always eager to grow and contribute.